 If you're struggling to make an appointment, contact your GP surgery directly.
 Details of the complaints process and surgery management team will usually be on the surgery website.

 If you're not comfortable raising a complaint directly or do not feel you've had a satisfactory response, you can complain to the NHS.

 Before you make an appointment with your GP surgery, think about what other services might be able to help.

 - Go to a pharmacy for advice and treatment for common illnesses, aches and pains that do not need a prescription.
-Read about how your pharmacy can help
+Read about how pharmacies can help.

 - Call NHS 111 if you have an urgent medical problem, but you're not sure what to do.

 - Visit 111 online for urgent medical advice for people aged 5 and over only.

 - Visit a sexual health clinic for testing for sexually transmitted infections and contraception advice.

 You do not have to make an appointment or register for these services.